wefabricate/ha-home-assistant.io/source/_integrations/weheat.markdown

 ## Supported devices

-All Weheat heat pumps are supported.
+The Blackbird, Sparrow and Flint heat pumps are supported.

 ## Prerequisites